 When should I arrive?

-While training does begin at 6:30pm on Tuesdays and Thursdays, we recommend arriving 10-15 minutes early, so that you can loosen up, have a chat, and get comfortable in the Dojo (training hall).
+We recommend arriving 10-15 minutes early, so that you can loosen up, have a chat, and get comfortable in the Dojo (training hall).

 We like to foster a strong family feel in our club, but training is focused and disciplined, so getting there early to say hello is always a good thing!